 Photo by UK Ministry of Defence

-Originally intended for students enrolled in Capstone and Mini-Capstone project courses wanting to avoid unprofessional breadboard circuits, the PCB Design Workshop introduces participants to techniques for the design of real-world printed circuit boards.
+Originally intended for students enrolled in capstone and mini-capstone project courses wanting to avoid unprofessional breadboard circuits, the PCB Design Workshop introduces participants to techniques for the design of real-world printed circuit boards.
 Topics covered will include the component selection process, schematic capture, schematic-to-layout conversion, component placement, and routing strategies.
 After completing the workshop, participants will have a working knowledge of common PCB design software and the ability to produce board layouts in the format commonly required by fabrication houses.

-Following the workshop, participants wishing to have their designs manufactured can do so either by chemical etching (at the IEEE Concordia lab) or by submitting the design to a fabrication house for professional CNC manufacturing.
+Following the workshop, participants wishing to have their designs manufactured can do so either by chemical etching (at the IEEE Concordia lab) or by submitting the design to a fabrication house for professional manufacturing.
 Additional PCB manufacturing resources for course-related projects are also available to ECE students from the University.

 What to Bring

-Other than the laptops, all workshop supplies will be provided by IEEE Concordia.
+All other workshop supplies will be provided by IEEE Concordia.